graphql/graphql.github.io/site/learn/Learn-Queries.md

 }
 ```

-In this case, the `incrementCredits` mutation field returns a `Human` object, so we can query the new value of `totalCredits` after giving that character some more credits.
-Otherwise, we would have needed to send two requests - one to update the credits, and another to get the new value - or guess at the new amount based on outdated data.
+Note how `createReview` field returns the `stars` and `commentary` fields of the newly created review.
+This is especially useful when mutating existing data, for example, when incrementing a field, since we can mutate and query the new value of the field with one request.

 You might also notice that, in this example, the `review` variable we passed in is not a scalar.
 It's an _input object type_, a special kind of object type that can be passed in as an argument.
 Learn more about input types on the Schema page.